acdh-oeaw/Teaching_CBS4DH/lectures/web.md

 ## Introduction

 This activity provides a basic understanding of webtechnology relevant for Digital Humanities as well as a hands-on introduction to the principal technologies that make web pages work: HTML, CSS, and JavaScript.
 These are large technologies that cannot be learned in a day, but the good news is that it doesn’t take much practice to become familiar and comfortable with the features you use most.
-There are links at the bottom of this page to tutorials and references, which you can visit to learn more.
+There are links at the bottom of this page to tutorials and references, which you can visit to learn more...

 ## Internet Technologies - The Idea of the Network
 When thinking about the Internet the first thing that often comes to mind are specific activities: email, file transfer, messaging, data storage in the "cloud" and also the World Wide Web (www).
 But these are only the surface of what the Internet.
 A core concept and the technology behind all the services we are operating with today is the network.